abalkin/tz/docs/source/pep-NNNN.rst

 The tz package
 --------------

-The :module:`tz` package serves as a top namespace for the :class:`tzinfo` objects.
-After importing :module:`tz`, the users can access timezones using their dotted names::
+The :mod:`tz` package serves as a top namespace for the :class:`tzinfo` objects.
+After importing :mod:`tz`, the users can access timezones using their dotted names::

    >>> import tz